 Academic Visitors will be granted physical access to all CityLibrary sites and are entitled to use Library print resources on a reference-only basis.
-Academic Visitors will also have access to a limited number of the University's electronic resources through the use of a "walk-in" terminal at the Northampton Square Library.
+Academic Visitors will also have access to a limited number of the University's electronic resources at both our Law Library and through the use of a "walk-in" terminal at the Northampton Square Library.

 Our Library webpages contain a list of the electronic resources available on the walk-in terminal.